Skip to content

 The Superpuzzle is the integration of all three.
 It is the meta-realm that tracks how a breakthrough in one domain cascades into all the others — because the transition is not seven separate shifts.
 It is one shift, visible through seven lenses.

-Part VII: Where we are — March 2026
+Part VII: Where we are — May 2026

 What the data says right now

-• Trust in government: 22% (Pew Research, near all-time low since 1958)
+• Trust in government: roughly 17% (Pew Research, 2024 — near record lows since the time series began in 1958)

 • Trust in media: 28% (Gallup, record low)